ibm-cloud-docs/containers/cs_health.md

 4. Optional: If you want to stop forwarding audit logs, you can disable your configuration.
     1. [Target your CLI](cs_cli_install.html#cs_cli_configure) to the cluster that you want to stop collecting API server audit logs from.
-    2. Disable the webhook backend configuration for the cluster's API server.
+    2. Disable the webhook back-end configuration for the cluster's API server.

         ```
         bx cs apiserver-config-unset audit-webhook <cluster_name_or_ID>